isaacnmm/pestpolicy-hugo2XX/content/posts/does-boric-acid-kill-roaches/index.md

 You'll get [boric](https://pestpolicy.com/does-boric-acid-kill-bed-bugs/) acid in either dust or gel forms
 , but largely dusts are used for pest extermination.
 Chemically, boric acid will contain electrostatic charges and thus it'll cling to the roach's body while it's crawling on the roach-treated surfaces.
 - **Does Boric Acid Kill Roaches?
-I've come to love Boric acid powder�(available on Amazon) for its effectiveness in killing roaches.�****The boric�acid powder is a boron derivative. **
+I've come to love Boric acid powder(available on Amazon) for its effectiveness in killing roaches.****The boricacid powder is a boron derivative. **
-- **You'll require to�mix the powder with sweet substances such as honey to create Boric Acid Gel or roach-attracting borax acid paste.�**
+- **You'll require tomix the powder with sweet substances such as honey to create Boric Acid Gel or roach-attracting borax acid paste.**
 If youre a homeowner, how do you get rid of a cockroach colony?
 Some of the roach-control products available in the market are roach bombs
 , roach sprays,